6/terraform-launchdarkly-experiment/README.md

 export TF_VAR_launchdarkly_access_token=...your-access-token...
 ```

+Run `terraform init` to initialize Terraform and install the LaunchDarkly provider.

 Next, optionally modify the `feature-flags.tf` file to customize what kind of feature flags you want to add/modify and how you want to target them.

 Finally, plan (review changes) and apply the changes: